Octaviocossy/comparedb-ai/README.md

 ## 📖 Usage

-1. **Configure API Key**: Enter your OpenAI API key in the web interface
+1. **Configure API Key**: Click the settings icon to enter your OpenAI API key and select a model (GPT-4o or GPT-4o-mini)
 2. **Paste Source Schema**: Add your reference/target database schema in the "Source" panel
 3. **Paste Target Schema**: Add your current database schema in the "Target" panel
-4. **Generate Migration**: Click "Merge" to generate the synchronization script
+4. **Generate Migration**: Click "Compare" to generate the synchronization script
-5. **Copy & Execute**: Use the copy button to copy the generated `sync_schema.sql` script to your clipboard, then paste it into your SQL editor and run it on your database
+5. **Copy & Execute**: Use the "Copy Diff" button to copy the generated `sync_schema.sql` script to your clipboard, then paste it into your SQL editor and run it on your database

 ## 🔧 Available Scripts